-In autumn the new season has started or is about to start for many team sports.
-The tight game rhythm during the next 9 months sets huge challenges for teams and players to maintain optimal performance for the duration of the season.
-In soccer the players can play up to 60+ games in a season considering league matches, cups and national duties – not to mention ice-hockey (NHL) where each team plays 82 games before the play-offs haven’t even started!
+In autumn the new season has just started or is about to start for many teams.
+The tight game rhythm over the next nine months presents huge challenges for teams and players to maintain optimal performance for the duration of the season.
+In soccer, the players can play up to 60+ games in a season when you consider league matches, cups and national duties – and it’s even more in ice hockey (e.g. the NHL) where each team plays 82 games before the play-offs have even started.

-With such demanding loads from games, training and travelling, the coaches are facing a real challenge in keeping the recovery and performance levels high across the entire season.
-The Stress and Recovery chart of an NHL player the day after a game shows the demands facing these athletes.
+With such demanding loads placed on athletes due to games, training and travelling, coaches face a real challenge to keep recovery and performance levels high across the entire season.
+For instance, Firstbeat Sports’ Stress and Recovery chart for an NHL player the day after a game often highlights the demands facing these athletes.

 - Start recovery monitoring now!
-By building the individual baselines before the season when players are fresh, it is much easier to track the recovery trends across the season.
+Building the individual baselines before the season starts, when players are fresh, makes it much easier to track the recovery trends across the season.

-- Perform recovery test on regular basis to identify recovery trends.
-When using Overnight Recovery Test the recommendation is at least 1 recording/player/week while with the Quick Recovery Test the minimum recommendation is 3 tests/week for each player.
+- Perform recovery tests on a regular basis to identify recovery trends.
+When using Firstbeat’s Overnight Recovery Test the recommendation is at least one recording/player/week while with the Quick Recovery Test the minimum recommendation is 3 tests/week for each player.

-- Actions: If the recovery is not picking up as supposed to, lower the training load on individual basis and make sure the recovery enhancing procedures are optimized.
-Not only after the training, but also in leisure time activities.
-Small changes can make a big impact on overall recovery!
+- Actions: If recovery is not picking up as it should, lower the training load on an individualized basis and make sure the recovery enhancing procedures are optimized.
+This means during the player’s leisure time activities, too, not just after training.
+Small changes to routine beyond practice can make a big impact on overall recovery.

-The use of Firstbeat Bodyguard 2 sensor allows 24hrs measurements to detect how other factors than training are affecting on recovery.
-The Overnight Recovery Test is considered the most accurate method for monitoring the recovery.
+The use of Firstbeat Bodyguard 2 sensor allows 24-hour measurements of stress and recovery to detect how other factors beyond training are affecting recovery.
+The Overnight Recovery Test is considered the most accurate method for monitoring recovery.

 - Remodeling coaching in the NHL with evidence based data John Lally, Pivot Sports:.
 Firstbeat seminar, London 19 March 2013.